kedacore/keda-docs/content/docs/2.13/scalers/prometheus.md

   - Example: `https://monitoring.googleapis.com/v1/projects/GOOGLE_PROJECT_ID/location/global/prometheus` - where `GOOGLE_PROJECT_ID` should be replaced by your Google project ID.

 To gain a better understanding of creating a Prometheus trigger for Google Managed Prometheus, refer to [this example]

-### Amazon Managed Service for Prometheus

-Amazon Web Services (AWS) offers a [managed service for Prometheus](https://aws.amazon.com/prometheus/) that provides a scalable and secure Prometheus deployment.
-The Prometheus scaler can be used to run Prometheus queries against this managed service.

-- [EKS Pod Identity](https://aws.amazon.com/about-aws/whats-new/2023/11/amazon-eks-pod-identity/) provider can be used in `authenticationRef` - see later in example.
-TriggerAuthentication and Secret are also supported authentication methods.
-- Create Amazon Managed Service for Prometheus [workspace](https://docs.aws.amazon.com/prometheus/latest/userguide/AMP-onboard-create-workspace.html) in your AWS account
-- Retrieve the Prometheus query endpoint URL from the [AWS managed Prometheus Workspace](https://docs.aws.amazon.com/prometheus/latest/userguide/AMP-onboard-create-workspace.html).
-This endpoint will be used to send queries.
-- Configure Prometheus scaler to use the workspace endpoint and an authentication method like EKS Pod Identity.

-Using the managed service eliminates the operational burden of running your own Prometheus servers.
-Queries can be executed against a fully managed, auto-scaling Prometheus deployment on AWS.
-Costs scale linearly with usage.

 (#example-google-managed-prometheus).